-- The university has a responsibility to respond promptly and effectively.
-If the university knows or reasonably should know about sexual harassment or sexual violence that creates a hostile environment, the school must take immediate action to eliminate the sexual harassment or sexual violence, prevent its recurrence, and address its effects.
+- The university has a responsibility to respond promptly and effectively when it has actual knowledge about sexual misconduct in its programs or activities.
+The goal is to take immediate action to eliminate the sexual misconduct, prevent its recurrence, and address its effects.

 - Even if a student or his or her parent does not want to file a complaint or does not request that the university take any action on the student’s behalf, if the university knows or reasonably should know about possible sexual harassment or sexual violence, it must promptly investigate to determine what occurred and then take appropriate steps to resolve the situation.